lilymedina/lilymedina.github.io/_pages/about.md

 My work also extends beyond armed groups.
 In two ongoing collaborations, I examine the effects of feminist protest on violence against women, and I participate in a project that studies youth political participation in smaller cities.
 This project investigates how young people’s political engagement is shaped by violence and insecurity, an area that has received little attention.

 Alongside this substantive research, I contribute to political methodology through the development of the [CausalQueries](https://github.com/macartan/CausalQueries) R package.
 This software enables researchers to specify and update causal models with Bayesian inference in order to answer counterfactual questions within a potential outcomes framework.
 The package is particularly useful in contexts where causal identification through standard research designs is difficult or impossible.
-Our paper, *Making, Updating, and Querying Causal Models with CausalQueries* (with Till Tietz, Georgiy Syunyaev, and Macartan Humphreys), was recently conditionally accepted for publication in the *Journal of Statistical Software*.
+To document and extend this tool, I co-authored the paper *Making, Updating, and Querying Causal Models with CausalQueries* (with Till Tietz, Georgiy Syunyaev, and Macartan Humphreys), which was recently conditionally accepted at the *Journal of Statistical Software*.